All about sunglasses and eyes

 Have you ever noticed how much your baby hates the glare of the sun?
 Their eyes tightly closed, head turning from side to side, etc.

 Think of it like this… you’re in bed for a couple of hours in the dark and someone wakes you and turns on the lights.
 Definitely bright and it takes a while to adjust your eyes.

 Your baby has been in the dark for around 9 months (during pregnancy).
 Then you take them into the sun.
 It’s truly uncomfortable and extremely damaging to the eyes as babies have no chromophores (UV protective cells) that develop with age within the lens of their eyes like adults.

 Chromophores, truly magic little cells.

-Because babies and children lack these UV light protective cells we know that they receive 3 times more UV light than adults.
+Because babies and children lack these UV radiation protective cells we know that they receive 3 times more UV rays than adults.
 And by 20 years of age they will have received 80% of their life time exposure.
-So it is vitally important to protect the eyes from birth to stop this accumulated exposure of harmful UV light.
+So it is vitally important to protect the eyes from birth to stop this accumulated exposure of harmful UV radiation.

 Protection is easy.

 It is easy and very inexpensive to protect baby’s eyes with good quality sunglasses from birth.
 But be aware not all sunglasses are created equal and some are down-right dangerous for babies and kids and can cause more harm than good.